MatthewSRC/native-springs/README.md

 ### Contributing

 Found a bug, a problem or want to optimize or add a component?
 Feel free to open an issue or submit a pull request.

+### Disclaimer

+These components are built as experiments and reference implementations.
+They may not be fully production-ready out of the box and could require adjustments for your specific use cases.
+Think of them as solid starting points, you can enhance performance, add features, or adapt the styling and behavior to fit your app’s needs.

 ### License